High Impact Tutoring Built By Math Experts

 Write the final answer, including the units.

-Find the volume of the cone with radius 9 cm 9{~cm} and perpendicular height 11 cm 11{~cm} .
+Find the volume of the cone with radius katex is not defined and perpendicular height katex is not defined.

-Leave your answer in terms of π \pi .
+Leave your answer in terms of katex is not defined.

 Write down the formula.